Back to Blog

 Vapi and Retell are infrastructure platforms designed for developers building voice AI applications.
 They handle the underlying speech-to-text, LLM orchestration, and text-to-speech pipeline.
 You bring the engineering talent to build on top of them.

 The gap for enterprises: neither offers managed implementation, on-premise deployment, or compliance certification as a service.
-Your team is responsible for HIPAA/SOC 2 compliance at the application layer, PBX integration with legacy systems like Avaya or Cisco CUCM, and ongoing monitoring and optimization.
+Your team is responsible for HIPAA/SOC 2 compliance at the application layer (the part you build, as opposed to the underlying platform), PBX integration with legacy phone systems like Avaya or Cisco CUCM, and ongoing monitoring and optimization.
 For organizations with strong engineering teams and no regulatory constraints, this can work.
 For regulated industries or organizations without dedicated voice AI engineers, the platform does the easy 60% and leaves you with the hard 40%.

 Synthflow: No-Code, But Limited

 Synthflow takes a different approach with a no-code flow builder that lets non-technical users design voice AI agents.
-At $1,250 per month for agency-tier access, it is positioned as a low-engineering option.
+As of June 2026, it runs on usage-based (pay-as-you-go) pricing, with white-label access delivered through a separate toolkit priced around $2,000 per month (the older flat agency tier near $1,250 to $1,400 per month has been retired).
+Either way it is positioned as a low-engineering option.
 The limitation for enterprises: no on-premise deployment, limited legacy system integration, and no managed service offering.
-If your requirements include data residency controls, PBX integration, or a financially guaranteed uptime SLA, Synthflow's no-code simplicity does not extend to those problems.
+If your requirements include data residency controls, PBX integration (connecting the AI to your existing on-site phone switchboard), or a financially guaranteed uptime SLA, Synthflow's no-code simplicity does not extend to those problems.

 The Self-Serve Gap